provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.exchange.v1.QueryParamsRequest"></a>

 ### QueryParamsRequest
-QueryParamsRequest is a request message for the QueryParams endpoint.
+QueryParamsRequest is a request message for the Params query.